Import and preferential origin

 To benefit from a preferential trade agreement, the products being imported must have preferential origin status.
 This means that goods must either be manufactured from raw materials or components which have been grown or produced in the beneficiary country.
 This is called 'wholly obtained'.
 If that is not the case, the product must at least undergo a certain amount of work or processing in the beneficiary country.
 Such goods are considered to be ‘originating’ as well.

-You will find the rules of origin that apply to product you import in the trade agreements of the EU.
+You will find the rules of origin that apply to the product you import in the trade agreements of the EU.
 Use the European Commission's ROSA tool to assess whether a product meets the preferential origin rules.

 A practical example of preferential origin for import

 Suppose your Dutch company imports felt bowler hats.
 If you import from countries outside the EU, which the EU does not have a trade agreement, you will pay the normal import tariff of 2.7% (HS code 6501).
-If you import from a trade agreement country, and de product and all its material is from that country, you pay lower or no import duties.
+If you import from a trade agreement country, and the product and all its material is from that country, you pay lower or no import duties.

 This is the case if you import your hats from, for example, Japan, Mexico, Mozambique, the UK, or Canada, or other countries the EU has a trade agreement with.
 You do not have to pay any import duties provided it can be shown that the products originate or were sufficiently processed in the selling country.